-Here are a few easy roasted vegetable dishes that barely need a recipe to make.
-Use these ideas as a springboard for your own.
+Here are 10 easy roasted vegetable dishes that barely need a recipe to make.
+Use these ideas as a springboard for your favorite vegetables and combinations.

 The nice thing about roasted vegetables is that you don’t have to slavishly follow a recipe — there’s not much more to them than cut, toss with oil, and roast in a hot oven until lightly and evenly touched with golden brown spots.